 6. Use Keywords for Your Domain Names

-For all businesses wanting exposure online, there’s no better time than now to think carefully about using keywords as part of their website addresses–whether they’re branding themselves by creating new domains names or simply updating old ones.
+For all businesses wanting exposure online, there’s no better time than now to think carefully about using keywords as part of their website addresses — whether they’re branding themselves by creating new domains names or simply updating old ones.
 Domain names are used by search engines to effectively conclude what your site is all about.
-So a good keyword rich domain name together with other best practices such as creating high-quality content for your site will give you a lot of traffic.
+In order to attract a user base, incorporating a keyword-specific domain name and by using effective SEO practices, such as engaging with an SEO agency in Bali, can be highly beneficial.
+When selecting a domain name, it is advisable to include relevant keywords either before the “dot-com” address or after the “www” in the chosen name.

-A keyword rich domain name will ensure that you get a unique and memorable domain name that your potential clients can relate to and find.
+A keyword specific domain name will ensure that you get a unique and perfect domain name that your potential clients can relate to and find.

 7. Conduct a lot of research

 The selection of a domain name requires that you conduct a lot of thorough research.
 This is to ensure that you do not choose a domain name already taken by another company or business.
 You can quite easily do a trademark search to establish if the domain name you have settled for has been trademarked by another entity.
-Searching for the name on social media platforms such as Facebook and Twitter can also give you a hint of whether the domain name you want is available.
+Before commencing any social media marketing such as Facebook and Instagram ensure that your profile name is the same as your domain name, check for availabilty.
 There are severe legal consequences for selecting a similar domain name for your business and this is not a problem you want to face.

 8. Desist From Using Domains That Have “Double Letters.”